kuzzleio/documentation-old/api-reference/source/includes/_memorystorageController.md

 }
 ```

-Calculates the difference between the set of unique values stored at `key` and the other provided sets, and stores the result in the key stored at `destination`
+Computes the difference between the set of unique values stored at `key` and the other provided sets, and stores the result in the key stored at `destination`

 If the destination key already exists, it is overwritten